IaDrake20/Web-Programming-Final/README.md

 # Web-Programming-Final

 Goal
 Produce a text based game featuring exploration and combat on local host.
+Built by Ian, Hunter, Osama, Brady.

 Milestone Goal: Have 1-2 levels prepped with the warrior class ready.
 Database (sqlite) should be ready for some loot generation.
 Need authentication for inividual users, take things in the direction of having multiple users mixed in.
 Use text inputs for milestone, do buttons after.
 Build array to hold map.
 Use ASCII editor?
 Read easier through ASCII encoding?
 Player with highest score leads party, players forced into cooperative party, party leader decides where to go.